atoms-ufrj/playmol/doc/commands.md

 **Description**:

 This command defines the mass of atoms of a given type.
 Wildcard characters (* or ?) can be used to assign the same mass value to different atom types.
-The command applies for atom types defined either beforehand or afterwards.
+The command applies for all atom types, defined either beforehand or afterwards.

 An [atom] will not be created if a mass value has not been previously defined to its corresponding atom type.